unity-sds/unity-management-console/documentation/ec2-deployment-guide.md

 ### Database Location

-The SQLite database is created at:
+The SQLite database is created as `test.db` in the working directory where the service starts:
 ```
-/home/ubuntu/unity-management-console/backend/test.db
+<INSTALL_DIR>/backend/test.db
 ```

+**Note**: The database filename `test.db` is hardcoded in the application.
+If you change the service's working directory, the database location will change accordingly.

 ## Security Considerations